Hiroshima Maidens: Legacy

-Pictures of three of the Maidens appear without credit in the book Principles and Practics of Plastic Surgery, written by Barsky and co-edited by Kahn and Simon, to demonstrate the effects of radiation burns.
-They were also the subject of the 1984 dance drama No More Hiroshimas—A Lone Star Shinning.
+Pictures of three of the Maidens appear without credit in the book Principles and Practice of Plastic Surgery, written by Barsky and co-edited by Kahn and Simon, to demonstrate the effects of radiation burns.
+They are also the subject of the 1984 dance drama No More Hiroshimas—A Lone Star Shinning.
 Written by Hideo Kimura and scored by Shigeo Tohno, the drama portrays the experiences of hibakusha on the day that Hiroshima was bombed.
 A Maiden named "Hideko" appears in the play Gretty Good Time, written by John Beluso, and the Maidens are also mentioned in the play No One as Nasty, written by Susan Nussbaum: